flowerey/removarr/README.md

 # Removarr

+A fork of autoremove-torrents that is more up-to-date and has more features.

 Removarr automatically manages and removes completed torrents based on your own custom rules.
 It helps you keep your disk space clean without the need to manually monitor torrent activity.